xiroV/docs/documentation/jsl/Time.md

     .operation?: string
     .timeunit?: string
 }</pre>
-<span class="opdoc"><p>The timeunit node express represents time durations at a given unit of granularity using the <a href="https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/TimeUnit.html"> Java TimeUnit</a> convention.
+<span class="opdoc"><p>The  node <b>timeunit</b> expresses represents time durations at a given unit of granularity using the <a href="https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/TimeUnit.html"> Java TimeUnit</a> convention.
 If the node <b>timeunit</b>  is not defined unit is set as MILLISECONDS
 <p>The node <b>operation</b> sets the operation to be call when the timeout is called.
 If the node <b>operation</b> is not defined the default value is set to <b>"timeout"</b> that needs to be defined and implemented in your microservice</p>
 <p>
+t
 </p></span>
 <a name="DateValuesRequestType"></a><h3 id="DateValuesRequestType">DateValuesRequestType</h3>
 <pre lang="jolie">type DateValuesRequestType: string {